VRRP, Anycasts, Fabrics and Optimal Forwarding

 - Optimal L3 forwarding with VARP or active/active VRRP

-Vendors that implement redundant switching fabrics with Borg architecture (single control plane – Cisco’s VSS, HP’s IRF) don’t need FHRP.
+Vendors that implement redundant switching fabrics with a single control plane (Cisco’s VSS, HP’s IRF, Juniper Virtual Chassis) don’t need FHRP.
 After all, the whole cluster of boxes acts as a single logical device with a single set of IP and MAC addresses.

 Before someone persuades you to solve optimal L3 forwarding problem with a virtual stack of ToR switches spread all over your data center (and I’ve seen consultants peddling this “design” to unsuspecting customers), consider how the traffic will flow.